 - Add the un-presented cheques (cheques which are issued by the business firm to its creditors or suppliers but not presented for payment – Expense) and deduct un-credited cheques (Cheques paid into the bank but not yet collected – Income).

 - Make all the necessary adjustments for the bank errors.
 In case the bank reconciliation statement begins with the debit balance as per the bank column of the cash book, add all the amounts erroneously credited by the bank and deduct all the amounts erroneously credited by the bank.
 Do vice-versa in case its start with the credit balance.

 - The resultant figure must be equal to the balance as per the bank statement.

-Detecting errors: A bank reconciliation helps you in spotting accounting errors which are common to every business.
+- Detecting errors: A bank reconciliation helps you in spotting accounting errors that are common to every business.
 These mistakes include errors such as addition and subtraction, missed payments and double payments.

-Tracking Interest and Fee: Banks might add interest payments, fees or penalties on your account.
+- Tracking Interest and Fee: Banks might add interest payments, fees or penalties to your account.
 Monthly bank reconciliation allows you to add or subtract such amounts in your books.

-Tracking Receivables: BRS allows you to confirm all your receipts, assisting you to avoid awkward situations and also identifying entries for receipts which you didn’t deposit.
+- Tracking Receivables: BRS allows you to confirm all your receipts, assisting you to avoid awkward situations and also identifying entries for receipts that you didn’t deposit.

 - Firstly, it’s essential to have all the required documentation and information in hand.
 That means, if all the required documentation and information are at your disposal you get a better view of things.